 “Concentration camps” vs “extermination camps”

-You’ll find more than a dozen other good books I’ve reviewed about the Holocaust at 15 good books about the Holocaust, including both fiction and nonfiction.
+You’ll find more than a dozen other good books I’ve reviewed about the Holocaust at Good books about the Holocaust.

 You might also be interested in: